HOW TO WRITE A GERMAN COVER LETTER – A STEP BY STEP GUIDE

 This is why personalizing the cover letter is really important.
 They need to see the real you and that you were thoughtful in your job application.
 Anything less makes it look like you’re not really interested in the role and could see your job application land in the recruiter’s NO pile.

-Suppose a cover letter is simply a regurgitation of the job description or a generic copy and paste text you’ve used for every job application.
+Suppose a cover letter is simply a regurgitation of the job description or a generic copy-and-paste text you’ve used for every job application.
 The recruiter or hiring manager will easily be able to spot this and may make the company less likely to contact you.
 Again, don’t take a chance.

-Before writing a cover letter, we recommend that you first start by completing research on the company to which you’re applying.
+Before writing a cover letter, we recommend that you complete in-depth research on the company to which you’re applying.
 The research will help you a lot, especially as it’ll give you the information you can embed in your cover letter and use later to ask questions during an interview.

 Read our detailed guide about how to research a German company.